 When monitoring changes on a webpage, the type of tracked element selected defines what kind of content will be tracked and how updates are detected.
-You may use multiple tracked elements for each monitored page to monitor different areas of the page.
-Below is a detailed breakdown of the different tracked element types:
+The six standard types below appear in the standard editor under What to Track.
+Everything else is available in Advanced mode, where you can also track several elements on the same page.

 - Description: Tracks all visible text on the entire webpage.